 Throughout the next few years, the Office of School Support will offer a new series of district-sponsored wellness activities for staff.
-Schools will also have the opportunity to create staff relaxation spaces, or participate in relationship building and wellness activities as a school community (information coming soon!).
+Schools also have the opportunity to create staff relaxation spaces, or participate in relationship building and wellness activities as a school community.
 Join us for upcoming opportunities!

 Ongoing (in partnership with staff wellness)

 - Virtual staff yoga offered through employee wellness.
 Learn more and sign up on the link: Virtual Staff Yoga